Lucas-Pardo/ARP-Assignment1/README.md

 ## Known Issues:

-- Upon pressing the Reset button on the inspection console, the command console was no longer accepting the commands to increase or decrease the velocity of the hoist.
-Moreover, the errors or status messages corresponding to `motorx`, `motory` and `world` were no longer getting logged.
-The issue was that the named pipe is broken / shut down upon doing so (no longer connected), and has to be handled and logged explicitly using `sigaction`.
+- Upon pressing the exit button (in the inspection console) "broken pipe" errors are produced in `motorx`, `motorz` and `world` which are actually recorded in their corresponding log files.
+This is most likely caused due to the long time between the termination of the consoles and these other processes, giving them enough time to try to read from closed pipes.
+This error is not present when processes are terminated due to inactivity for instance.
+These errors are handled through the handling of the SIGPIPE signal produced.